 From the great engineering feats of African Stonehenge and the Egyptian pyramids, to traffic lights, automatic elevator doors, and gas masks, contributions of blacks to society continue to be of astounding significance.
-At Pacific Science Center, we are excited to join this celebration by highlighting the contributions of black scientists, technologists, engineers, and mathematicians.
+At Pacific Science Center, we are excited to celebrate and amplify black voices not just in February, but throughout the year by highlighting the contributions of black scientists, technologists, engineers, and mathematicians.

 We note in 1986 Congress passed Public Law 99-244 (PDF, 142KB) which designated February 1986 as “National Black History Month”.
 We use the term “black” to echo this designation of Black History Month, while also recognizing that there is a wide black diaspora (mass dispersion of peoples from Africa during the Transatlantic Slave Trades, from the 1500s to the 1800s) that took millions of people from Western and Central Africa to diﬀerent regions throughout the Americas and the Caribbean.
 We therefore recognize and honor the various Afro-Caribbean roots captured within the term “black” for Black History Month.

 PacSci Statement on Inclusion, Diversity, Equity, and Access

 We believe that curiosity and critical thinking are essential to equity and justice for all.
 We embrace science as a process of inquiry, discovery, and problem solving that helps us better understand our universe and each other.
 Science has the power to connect people and to develop solutions for the common good.

 We commit to our guests, community, and colleagues that we will:

 - Use curiosity, critical thinking, and innovation to identify, understand, and reduce inequities and barriers to participation in science.

 - Ensure that our facilities, programs, experiences, and the benefits they provide are accessible to people of all backgrounds, and financial, social, physical, and intellectual abilities.